lazarus4/Beforth/architecture/VM.md

 - Handler: catch/throw handler

 ## VM metal
 Stacks are kept in data memory.
 Stack pointers are registers.
 The top of the data stack is in a register, as with most classic Forths.
 Other registers are SP, RP and UP.
+In a hardware implementation, stack operations take one clock cycle because data memory is rather small: a few kB.
+The CPU would be a Harvard machine.
+The cost for this is extra time for memory access operations: Two clocks instead of one.
+Fetch using T as the address would be single cycle.
+Store using A as the address would be two cycles: Store and pop.
+Return stack access would be two-cycle due to dual push/pop.
+The main rationale for the classic stack setup is easy context switching in multitasking.

 16-bit instructions strike a good balance between size and speed.
 The VM uses a tight loop that fetches the next 16-bit instruction from CM and executes it.
 The instruction encoding allows for compact calls and jumps.
 Taking a hardware-friendly view of the VM, the four MSBs of the instruction are decoded into four instruction groups:

-- 000s = opcode: k2/k18 + pop + push + ret + spare + op6 = 2-bit/18-bit optional literal, opcode, push and return bits [1]
+- 000s = opcode: k2/k18 + ret + push + pop + spare + op6 = 2-bit/18-bit optional literal, opcode, push and return bits [1]
 - 001s = iopcode: k8/k24 + op4 = opcode with 8-bit/24-bit signed data [2]
 - 011s = literal: k12/k28 = 12-bit or 28-bit signed literal
 - 100s = jump: k12/k28 = signed PC displacement